aplum97/Part-1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, which is advantageous because Ansible does not track dependencies and simply executes sequential tasks and stops when tasks finish, fail, or any error comes.
+These traits are not ideal for users who want the automation tool to maintain a detailed catalog for ordering.

-- _TODO: What is the main advantage of automating configuration with Ansible?_
+- _What is the main advantage of automating configuration with Ansible?_
+- **Saving Time**.
+Before automation, system administrators had to spend hours configuring machines manually, after Ansible, the time required to configure the whole process is less than 3 minutes!!!
+The second benefit is reducing bugs and errors.

 The playbook implements the following tasks:
 - _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._